mindreframer/agentpm/@roadmap/ROADMAP.md

 **Goal:** Manage epic creation, status transitions, and project switching

 ### User Stories:
+- As an agent, I can switch between different epic files
 - As an agent, I can start working on a new epic
-- As an agent, I can pause work when blocked or interrupted
-- As an agent, I can resume paused work and continue progress
-- As an agent, I can switch between different epic files
 - As an agent, I can complete an epic when all work is done
+- As an agent, I can not abandon / pause / cancel anything, since I'm an LLM

 ### Technical Requirements:
-- Epic status lifecycle: planning → in_progress → paused/completed/cancelled
+- Epic status lifecycle: pending → wip → done
+- MAKE THIS AS SIMPLE AS POSSIBLE, not need for overengineering
 - Timestamp tracking for all state transitions
 - Validation rules for valid status transitions
 - Automatic event logging for lifecycle changes

 ### Acceptance Criteria:
-- `agentpm start-epic` changes status from planning to in_progress
-- `agentpm pause-epic "reason"` pauses with optional reason logging
-- `agentpm resume-epic` resumes from paused state
 - `agentpm switch epic-9.xml` updates current_epic in config
+- `agentpm start-epic` changes status from pending to wip
-- `agentpm complete-epic` marks epic as completed with validation
+- `agentpm done-epic` marks epic as done with validation
+- EPICs can not be paused / cancelled / resumed, etc.
-- Status transitions are validated (can't resume non-paused epic)
+- Status transitions are validated
 - All lifecycle changes create timestamped events

 ### Testing Strategy:
 - State machine tests for all valid/invalid transitions
+- CLI MUST accept an optional timestamp for the current time, so we can test time progression
+    + deterministic snapshots! (-t flag)
 - Timestamp validation in isolated timezone
 - Error cases for invalid state changes
 - Integration tests for config file updates

 ---

 ## Epic 4: Task & Phase Management
 **Duration:** 4-5 days
 **Goal:** Granular work tracking at phase and task levels